Don’t let your dream home become a nightmare. What you should know before selecting a builder for your new home

 Before selecting a builder it is a good idea to know if he will be able to handle the additional work load your home will bring.
 A company with a full book of current projects may be viewed as a being reliable as they are in high demand.
 However, ensure they have the capacity to manage your project professionally and are not over committed.

 Ask your builder if they do work in your proposed area.
-If they don’t they may not have the resources to properly manage and supervise your job.
+If they don’t, they may not have the resources to properly manage and supervise your job.
 Bringing in new trades that are untested can lead to substandard work and lengthy delays.

 5. Can you build the Style and Design of my Home?

 A builder should be able to build the style and design of your home.
 If he had any doubts he probably shouldn’t have quoted in the first place.
-Many builders specialize in a particular style so be sure that he has the expertise and know how to build your custom designed home.
+Many builders specialize in a particular style so be sure that he has the expertise and know how to build your selected style of custom designed home.

 Take a look at some of the builder’s past projects, this will allow you to see if the builder can work to your style and unique home design specification.